wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.7.3 =
+*released 02/03/15*

+* Improved the Yahoo fix for the contact forms (implemented in 1.4.3) and restored "Reply-To" functionality.
+In version 1.4.3, I had to modify how the plugin handles the email address of the contact form submitter, in order to fix an issue with contact form submissions for users with `@yahoo.com` email addresses not getting sent.
+(See info on 1.4.3 update.)
+The contact form emails will still come from an email address that looks like `wpspamshield [dot] noreply [at] yourdomain [dot] com`.
+The difference now is that the "Reply-To" field is set to the contact form submitter's email address, so you can just click "Reply" in your email app, like you could before version 1.4.3.
+This should still avoid any spam problems with properly configured SPF records on your domain (and Yahoo's DMARC policy), while allowing contact form submissions from `@yahoo.com` email addresses.
+* Updated the French (fr_FR) translation.
+* Made various code improvements.
+* Improved some of the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.7.2 =
 *released 01/30/15*